Exciting news: British Assessment Bureau will rebrand as Amtivo in Autumn 2026! Find out more here >>

 3. The Client shall agree to the presence of a UKAS and/or BAB observer should UKAS and/or BAB wish to assess the provision of the Certification Activities.

-5. Following Certification, the Client shall use and display certification badges and/or make reference to their certification status subject to the restrictions set out by BAB in its guidelines, a copy of which is available at here.
+5. Following Certification, the Client shall use and display certification badges and/or make reference to their certification status subject to the restrictions set out by BAB in its guidelines, a copy of which is available here.

 6. In order to maintain Certification for the remainder of the certification cycle, the Client acknowledges that further annual audits will need to be undertaken by an accredited certification body.
-More information on the Certification cycle can be found at here.
+More information on the Certification cycle can be found here.

 7. The Client shall notify BAB, without delay, of matters which may affect the capability of the Client’s management system to continue to fulfil the requirements of Certification.
 These matters include but are not limited to:-